rshezarr/web-forum-gin/README.md

 Web Forum consists in creating a web forum that allows:

 -   communication between users
--   associating categories to posts
--   liking and disliking posts and comments
+-   crud for posts
--   filtering posts
+-   commenting on the posts

 ## Usage